rotherprivat/BuildOpenSSLforWindows/readme.md

 ## Precondition

-- Windows 10 1803 or later (curl and tar is required)
+- Windows 10 1803 or later (curl and tar are required)
 - Git for Windows
 - Visual Studio 2017 or later
     - including VC++ (Desktop development) MSVC >= V14